Ardor Cloud

 Founding Product Designer at Ardor, leading the design of an AI-native platform for building and running production-grade software.

-I owned the core product experience end-to-end, from UX strategy and AI interactions to UI systems, research, and execution.
-This shaped how users plan, build, deploy and manage applications without needing deep AI or infrastructure expertise.
+I owned the core product experience end-to-end, from UX strategy and AI interactions to UI systems, user research, and execution.
+My work shaped how users plan, build, deploy, and manage applications through a conversational, chat-first interface, making AI-powered software development accessible without deep technical expertise.

 Founding Product Designer at Ardor, leading the design of an AI-native platform for building and running production-grade software.